Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 ### Test Run Detailed Report

 This report displays all of the test runs defined for the current product in date order (most recent first).
-The test run\'s details and execution status are displayed, along with sub-tables containing the list of test run steps, and a list of any associated open incidents:
+The test run's details and execution status are displayed, along with sub-tables containing the list of test run steps, and a list of any associated open incidents: